olof/olof.github.io/_posts/2019-10-15-dns-over-https-over-tor-part2.md

 local unbound for name resolution, so using that as the implementation point makes sense for me.

+### DNS-over-TLS

+I also want to mention DNS-over-TLS (DoT, [RFC 7858][rfc/7858], a more lightweight protocol modification.
+It makes sense, but the reason I went forward with DoH is that it also solves the problem of "masking" the fact that it's a DNS query (to some extent).
+But this is a weak argument, because it's likely that DoH traffic is also identifiable even if encrypted, at least if you use one of the popular public DoH resolvers.

+There [has been prior work][gh/piskyscan/dot-tor] on tunneling DoT over Tor, please take a look if you're interested.

+### Implementation, a first look

 I'm not an experienced C developer, so adding support for DoH *in* unbound seems harder than I could stomach right now (but it would probably be the [Right Place(tm)][unbound/doh-bug]!).
 I